-However, there is so much more to this sake that just nice acidity, and it displays unique qualities at a number of different temperatures.
+However, there is so much more to this sake that just good acidity, and it displays unique qualities at a number of different temperatures.
 For example, when chilled it oozes quality as it's subtle aromas of citrus hint that there is much more to come.
 In a nice wine glass, it makes a perfect refreshing aperitif that would be great to pair with raw oysters over ice.

 As much as I could wax lyrical all night about how great this sake tastes, I feel I should also dedicate some of this post to the fantastic job that has been done on its branding.
 For starters, the label features a clever double-sided design that, when peered at through the bottle, makes the various types of seafood seem like they are underwater.
 A nice quirk in my opinion at least.

-However, the Japanese Kanji characters that adorn the label are the icing on the cake, despite the fact that they aren't exactly a perfect fit for what they are trying to acheive.
+However, the Japanese kanji characters that adorn the label are the icing on the cake, despite the fact that they aren't exactly a perfect fit for what they are trying to acheive.
 It reads 海 meaning Sea, 風 meaning style and 土 meaning earth.
-Those versed in Kanji will no doubt have worked out that one possible reading for the last two of these characters is Fu and Do.
+Those versed in kanji will no doubt have worked out that one possible reading for the last two of these characters is fu and do.
 And therefore combined it reads Sea-fu-do.
 Gotta love the effort if nothing else....

-As always though, the most important thing remains the sake inside the bottle, and make no mistake, this is a sake of the highest quality.
+As always though, the most important thing remains the sake inside the bottle, and make no mistake, this is of the highest quality.
 It fits its original remit perfectly, yet it shouldn't be simply confined to the role of supporting oysters, as delicious a pairing as they may be.
 Instead, this is yet another example of a sake that showcases the versatility and potential of this wonderful beverage.

 Brand: Fukucho / 銘柄: 富久長